Recognition of same-sex unions in Poland: Public opinion

 Recent polls have reported a trend in favor of same-sex marriage and registered partnerships.
 All opinion polls conducted since 2022 have found that a majority of Polish people support same-sex civil partnerships.
 Support for registered partnerships is higher among young people, people who have a higher education, who live in big cities, who have a higher income, who are less religious and who are politically left-wing.

-The Centre for Public Opinion Research (CBOS) has conducted opinion surveys on the issue of registered partnerships and same-sex marriage since 2001, though has often found limited support in comparison to other polling organizations.
+The Centre for Public Opinion Research (CBOS; Centrum Badania Opinii Społecznej) has conducted opinion surveys on the issue of registered partnerships and same-sex marriage since 2001, though has often found limited support in comparison to other polling organizations.
 In 2001, 24% of respondents supported same-sex marriage.
 This decreased to 22% in 2005, though 46% of Poles expressed support for registered partnerships that year.
 Support remained relatively stable for the following five years, with support for partnerships at 41% and 45% in 2008 and 2010 respectively.
 In 2011, the polling organization showed that 25% of Poles supported same-sex marriage, while 69% were opposed.
 In 2013, it placed support for partnerships at 33% and for same-sex marriage at 26%.
 This poll found that support for same-sex registered partnerships varied significantly by political parties: 68% of Your Movement (formerly RP) voters, 56% of SLD voters, 50% of PO voters, 24% of PSL voters and 15% of PiS voters.

-A 2012 CEAPP (Centrum Ewaluacji i Analiz Polityk Publicznych) poll showed that although a minority (23%) of Poles supported registered partnerships, there was majority support for various rights and benefits being granted to same-sex couples.
+A 2012 Center for Evaluation and Analysis of Public Policies (CEAPP; Centrum Ewaluacji i Analiz Polityk Publicznych) poll showed that although a minority (23%) of Poles supported registered partnerships, there was majority support for various rights and benefits being granted to same-sex couples.
 68% of respondents supported allowing same-sex partners to obtain medical information, 57% supported inheritance rights, 55% supported rights to common tax accounting, 55% supported the right to inherit the pension of a deceased partner, whereas 20% supported the right to a refund for in vitro fertilisation and 16% supported adoption rights.
 A 2013 TNS OBOP survey showed that 67% of Poles supported the legalization of registered partnerships for opposite-sex couples, though only 47% thought it should apply to same-sex couples.
 This marked a decrease from a TNS OBOP poll two years earlier, when 54% of respondents expressed support for same-sex registered partnerships.
-A 2013 INSE (Instytut Nauk Społeczno-Ekonomicznych) survey found that only 30% of Poles were in favour of registered partnerships.
+A 2013 Institute of Social and Economic Research (INSE; Instytut Nauk Społeczno-Ekonomicznych) survey found that only 30% of Poles were in favour of registered partnerships.